 Quality and Access to JAX Mice

 The welfare and quality of JAX Mice remains a top priority.
-At the present time, we have no plans to suspend any of our operations including breeding, validation and care of our mice, or any of the services associated with running client studies.
+We have, and will continue, all of our operations including breeding, validation and care of our mice, or any of the services associated with running client studies.
 Currently, all models are available and we are continuing to accept new orders for mice and services.
-Additionally, JAX is in communication with our vendors and transporters to avoid any delays in supply or transportation.
-We are monitoring all aspects of COVID-19 and have a team of experts addressing this highly fluid situation.
+Additionally, we continuously communicated with our vendors and transporters to avoid any delays in supply or transportation.

 The Jackson Laboratory is recognized as a leader in the distribution of high health status mice that are regularly tested for the exclusion of a wide range of organisms, both pathogenic and opportunistic.
 We maintain these standards using strict protocols that include personal protective clothing, gloves, and masks or respiratory gear to eliminate direct physical contact with our mice.
 We also use sterilized supplies, food, water, and bedding and incorporate strict cleaning protocols to maintain this high level of animal health.
 These normal and standard practices are in place to prevent interchange of organisms between mice and the people working with them.